cjbliss/EcoWareChallenge/README.md

 ## Future Steps
 ### Possible Todos:
-- Add Nav bar (same vibe as below)
+- Add Nav bar (same vibe as below) // ADDED - EDIT PAGES
 - Add dummy headers to other website sections
 - Make tag have a dropdown arrow when hovering over the column
 - Give each vendor an option for more info and open a popup or new page with 'notes' and filler text
 - Add email, phone number, and address RegEx // DONE